kaytyron/kaytyron.github.io/README.md

 # Kelvin Tyron

+## An opportunity to be at MEST to become better.

 Knack for efficient problem solving, determined, innovative and enterprising with exceptional capabilities of productive management and leadership.
 I need to add this so I can reach a number of commits.